24 Best Website Feedback Tools for 2025

 - Seamlessly integrates with other analytics and CRM tools

-11. Maze
+12. Maze

-Prototype testing with in-context feedback.
+Prototype testing with in-context user feedback.

-Best for: Prototype testing for product development and launch.
+Best for: Prototype and user flow testing.

 Looking for a quick and efficient way to test a product, service, or website?
 That’s exactly what Maze does.